How to create a savings plan

 Weekly savings plan

-Let’s discuss some real figures.
-If you’re making a salary of £65,000, you’re making about £1,250 a week gross, and you bring home around £750 after taxes.
-Twenty percent of that is £150 a week.
+Let’s get down to brass tacks, nitty-gritty, whatever folksy way you want to label a discussion of actual dollar figures.
+If your salary is $70,000, you’re making about $1,350 a week gross, but you actually bring home about $1,100 after taxes.
+Twenty percent of that is $216 a week.
 Manageable, no?
-If you’re not already taking that 20% off the top by contributing to your pension at the office, you could easily link your current account to a solid interest-bearing savings investment account that can serve as your emergency fund, or else send that money straight into your own self-managed pension.
+If you’re not already taking that 20% off the top by contributing to your retirement plan at work, auto-depositing is a great option.
+You can easily link your checking account to a savings account that can serve as your emergency fund, or else straight into your own self-managed pension.

-Need some more help formulating a savings plan?
-Start auto-depositing with a Wealthsimple Individual Savings Account We offer no minimum to open an account, cutting-edge technology and free transfers.
-Get started with a Wealthsimple ISA or find out more information here.
+Ready to get started investing?
+When you take our risk-free survey, we'll provide you with a personalized investment portfolio to suit your needs and provide you with expert advice along the way.
+What are you waiting for — get started investing with Wealthsimple.